madanmx/GameSFX/README.md

 <<command-prompt>>$./dark.py                                    #After preparing the dark_start.hkl file execute this command and the relevant details prompted by this code.
 This will generate several files out of which FOBS_dark.mtz is the final file required to prepare DED map.

-Step 1: Create a directoty named "dark".
-Keep the dark_start.hkl and copy the dark.py to that directory.
-Execute the dark.py python program to generate FOBS_dark.

-Step 2: Create a directory named "light" and a subdirectory "hkl".
-Copy the light.py into the light directory.
-Execute the light.py python program to generate the FOBS_light (ex: FOBS_1ps).

-Step 3: Create a directory named "DED_maps".
-Copy the dark and light mtz files from step 1 and step2.
-In addition, copy the dark_phases.mtz.
-Execute the DED_map.py program to get the map.

 DED_map.py is a python program to generate difference electron density from light and dark datasets.
 The map calculation is based on k-weight parameter and according to the reference --Ren et al., 1999.